First-line treatment of advanced renal cell carcinoma (in combination with nivolumab).

 Perform an oral examination for inflammation, infection, or ulceration prior to and periodically during therapy.

 Evaluate patients with seizures, headache, visual disturbances, confusion, or altered mental status for PRES via MRI.
-Discontinue therapy if confirmed.
+If PRES confirmed, permanently discontinue cabozantinib.

 Pedi: Physeal and longitudinal growth monitoring is recommended in children with open growth plates.